This set of Design of Electrical Machines Multiple Choice Questions & Answers (MCQs) focuses on “Magnetic Materials”.

 d) The force required to break magnetic flux

 Explanation: Magnetic materials generally have the property of retaining magnetization, even if the external magnetic field is removed.
-So, coercive force is the force which is required to reduce the magnetization.
+So, coercive force is the force that is required to reduce the magnetization.

 8. What are magnetic hard materials?